 James has more than 11 years’ experiences in material development and manufacture for lithium ion battery applications.
 He is a co-inventor of 21 patent applications including 10 issued patents and has authored 27 peer-reviewed journal papers.
 He holds a Ph.D. in Chemistry from Georgia Institute of Technology, followed by postdoctoral experience in the energy storage group at Argonne National Laboratory.

-Chris Silkowski manages the Development arm of the Navitas ASG R&D group, and leads conceptualization, design, analysis, development, validation testing, production and delivery of Navitas’ custom lithium-ion cell products.
-The Development Group owns Navitas ASG’s cell engineering, product development, cell assembly shop, formation, cell electrical testing, and abuse testing functions.
-Chris has 14 years’ experience in the lithium-ion battery field.
+Chris Silkowski manages the Development arm of the Navitas Systems Government & Defense group, and leads conceptualization, design, analysis, development, validation testing, production and delivery of Navitas’ custom lithium-ion cell products.
+The Development Group owns Navitas cell engineering, product development, cell assembly shop, formation, cell electrical testing, and abuse testing functions.
+Chris has more than 15 years’ experience in the lithium-ion battery field.
 Prior to Navitas, he was a Scientist at T/J Technologies and Senior Development Scientist in A123 Systems’ Advanced Research and Government Solutions Group (ARGS) and worked on a variety of projects ranging from commercial (Formula 1 racing ERS cell) to military applications (advanced hybrid BB2590 battery, generation 2 lithium-ion 6T vehicle starter battery).
 Chris holds two degrees in chemistry, a B.S. from Alma College and M.S. from Bowling Green State University.

 Craig Allman leads all engineering for both the Government & Defense as well as Commercial & Industrial divisions of Navitas Systems.
 Craig brings over 25 years of engineering leadership experience to Navitas from his prior work at Eaton Corporation in automotive R&D, product engineering, program management, and aerospace engineering management.
 Prior to joining Navitas, he gained experience in the alternative energy industry by serving as program manager for a solid oxide fuel cell business within Ultra Electronics, formerly known as Adaptive Materials Incorporated, located in Ann Arbor, Michigan.
 Craig has a B.S. in Physics from Roberts Wesleyan College, a B.S. in Mechanical Engineering from Rensselaer Polytechnic Institute, and is currently enrolled in the Master of Science in Energy Systems Engineering program at the University of Michigan.